scipy-conference/scipy_proceedings/papers/ramachandran/my_paper.rst

 all the necessary information such that an SPH computation may be performed on the the particles it manages.

-Figure 3 outlines how the parallel and serial solvers are set up internally.
+Figure :ref:`figure3` outlines how the parallel and serial solvers are set up internally.
 In both cases, solver components operate on cell managers to obtain the nearest neighbors and get the particles, the only difference being the **ParallelCellManager**, which manages the load distribution and communication in the parallel case.

 .. figure:: parallel-approach.pdf
-   :target: figure3
-   :alt: figure 3 parallel approach

-   Figure 3: The parallel solvers simply use a ParallelCellManager instead of a CellManager.
+   The parallel solvers simply use a ParallelCellManager instead of a CellManager. :label:`figure3`

 It is important to note that the basic ideas for the parallel algorithm